supremetakoyaki/ShiverBot/README.md

 # Read this
 There is a ban risk associated to anything you modify in this game because every action you do sends telemetry.

-We [thought] ability chunks and money were safe.
+We [thought] ability chunks and money had a minimum risk.
 The recent banwave proved us wrong.

 # Preparations
 - You need to have a Nintendo Switch console running Atmosphere CFW.